SherineBrahma/krad-snr/README.md

 # SNR in Radial Multi-Coil MRI
-A self-supervised deep learning framework that integrates the Fermi model for fast, accurate, robust, and data-consistent myocardial quantification.
-For more detailed information, please refer to our publication, 'Robust Myocardial Perfusion MRI Quantification with DeepFermi,' which outlines the methodology and validation of the DeepFermi framework.
+This repository provides a method for estimating SNR directly from k-space data in radial multi-coil MRI.
+Unlike conventional image-domain methods, it is independent of reconstruction algorithms and unaffected by noise inhomogeneity across the MRI image introduced by multicoil reconstruction.
+It is less sensitive to undersampling factors, providing more reliable SNR estimation, which is useful for tasks such as generating realistic noise levels in simulated k-space datasets and evaluating pulse sequences, RF coils, and MR systems across different field strengths.
 A brief overview is provided in the video below.

 https://github.com/user-attachments/assets/829885ef-0619-4d6d-bbd7-74af3e20fd57